waldbaer/e3dc-cli/README.md

                          (type: None, default: None) --set.power_limits.enable {true,false}
                         true: enable manual SmartPower limits. false: Use automatic mode.
-                        Automatically set to 'true' if not explicitely set and any other manual limit (max_charge, max_discharge or discharge_start) is set.
+                        Automatically set to 'true' if not explicitly set and any other manual limit (max_charge, max_discharge or discharge_start) is set.
                          (type: None, default: None) --set.power_limits.max_charge MAX_CHARGE
                         SmartPower maximum charging power.
 Unit: Watt.
-                        Automatically set to the systems max. battery charge power limit if not explicitely set.
+                        Automatically set to the systems max. battery charge power limit if not explicitly set.
-                        Only relevant if set.power_limits.enable is 'true' or not explicitely configured.
+                        Only relevant if set.power_limits.enable is 'true' or not explicitly configured.
                          (type: None, default: None) --set.power_limits.max_discharge MAX_DISCHARGE
                         SmartPower maximum discharging power.
 Unit: Watt.
-                        Automatically set to the systems max. battery discharge power limit if not explicitely set.
+                        Automatically set to the systems max. battery discharge power limit if not explicitly set.
-                        Only relevant if set.power_limits.enable is 'true' or not explicitely configured.
+                        Only relevant if set.power_limits.enable is 'true' or not explicitly configured.
                          (type: None, default: None) --set.power_limits.discharge_start DISCHARGE_START
                         SmartPower lower charge / discharge threshold.
 Unit: Watt.
-                        Automatically set to the systems discharge default threshold if not explicitely set.
+                        Automatically set to the systems discharge default threshold if not explicitly set.
-                        Only relevant if set.power_limits.enable is 'true' or not explicitely configured.
+                        Only relevant if set.power_limits.enable is 'true' or not explicitly configured.
                          (type: None, default: None) --set.powersave {true,false}
                         Enable / Disable PowerSave of the inverter (inverter switches to standby mode when not in use). (type: None, default: None)